muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_player_drop_inventory [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effects start.
-0 second delay makes it happen instantly.
+A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
     - quantityType: STRING - Mandatory: the way quantity value is interpreted to calculate the number of items to drop per drop event, either `constant`, `startingPercentage` or `realtimePercentage`.
 Constant uses quantityValue as a static number of items.
 StartingPercentage means a percentage of the item count at the start of the effect is dropped from the player every drop event.
 RealtimePercentage means that every time a drop event occurs the player's current inventory item count is used to calculate how many items to drop this event.
     - quantityValue: NUMBER - Mandatory: the number of items to drop.
 When quantityType is `startingPercentage`, or `realtimePercentage` this number is used as the percentage (0-100).
     - dropOnBelts: BOOLEAN - Optional: if the dropped items should be placed on belts or not.
 Defaults to False.
     - gap: NUMBER - Mandatory: how many seconds between each drop event.
-    - occurences: NUMBER - Mandatory: how many times the drop events are done.
+    - occurrences: NUMBER - Mandatory: how many times the drop events are done.
     - dropEquipment: BOOLEAN - Optional: if the player's armour and weapons are dropped or not.
 Defaults to True.
-- Example command for 50% of starting inventory items over 5 drops: `/muppet_streamer_player_drop_inventory {"target":"muppet9010", "quantityType":"startingPercentage", "quantityValue":10, "gap":1, "occurences":5}`
+- Example command for 50% of starting inventory items over 5 drops: `/muppet_streamer_player_drop_inventory {"target":"muppet9010", "quantityType":"startingPercentage", "quantityValue":10, "gap":1, "occurrences":5}`
-- Example command for 10 drops of 5 items, including on belts: `/muppet_streamer_player_drop_inventory {"target":"muppet9010", "quantityType":"constant", "quantityValue":5, "gap":2, "occurences":10, "dropOnBelts":true}`
+- Example command for 10 drops of 5 items, including on belts: `/muppet_streamer_player_drop_inventory {"target":"muppet9010", "quantityType":"constant", "quantityValue":5, "gap":2, "occurrences":10, "dropOnBelts":true}`

 Notes:

-- Not intended to empty a player's inventory all in in 1 go.
+- Not intended to empty a player's inventory all in 1 go.
 A direct Lua script could be used for that.
 - For percentage based quantity values it will drop a minimum of 1 item per cycle.
-So that very low values/inventory sizes don't drop nothing.
+So that very low values/inventory sizes don't drop anything.
-- If the player doesn't have any items to drop for any given drop event then that occurence is marked as completed and the effect continues until all occurences have occured at their set gaps.
-The event does not not stop unless the player dies or all occurences have been completed.
+- If the player doesn't have any items to drop for any given drop event then that occurence is marked as completed and the effect continues until all occurrences have occurred at their set gaps.
+The event does not not stop unless the player dies or all occurrences have been completed.

 Player Inventory Shuffle
 ------------------------

-Takes all the inventory item from the target players, shuffles them and then distributes the items back between those players.
+Takes all the inventory items from the target players, shuffles them and then distributes the items back between those players.
 Will keep the different types of items in roughly the same number of players inventories as they started, and will spread the quantities in a random distribution between them (not evenly).

 - Command syntax: `/muppet_streamer_player_inventory_shuffle [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effects start.
-0 second delay makes it happen instantly.
+A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
-    - targets: STRING - Mandatory: a comma seperated list of the player names to target (assuming they are online at the time), or `[ALL]` to target all online players on the server.
+    - targets: STRING - Mandatory: a comma separated list of the player names to target (assuming they are online at the time), or `[ALL]` to target all online players on the server.
     - includeEquipment: BOOLEAN - Optional: if the player's armour and weapons are included for shuffling or not.
 Defaults to True.
     - destinationPlayersMinimumVariance: NUMBER - Optional: The minimum number of destination player's inventories that the items should end up in above/below the number of source player inventories.
 Defaults to 1.
 See notes for logic on item distribution.
     - destinationPlayersVarianceFactor: NUMBER - Optional: The factor applied to each item type's number of source players when calculating the range of the random destination player count.
 Defaults to 0.25.
 See notes for logic on item distribution.
-    - recipientItemMinToMaxRatio: NUMBER - Optional: The approximate min/max range of the number of items a destination player will recieve compared to others.
+    - recipientItemMinToMaxRatio: NUMBER - Optional: The approximate min/max range of the number of items a destination player will receive compared to others.
 Defaults to 4.
 See notes for logic on item distribution.
-- Example command for 3 players: `/muppet_streamer_player_inventory_shuffle {"targets":"muppet9010,bob54,dave_76"}`
+- Example command for 3 players: `/muppet_streamer_player_inventory_shuffle {"targets":"muppet9010,Test_1,Test_2"}`
 - Example command for all active players: `/muppet_streamer_player_inventory_shuffle {"targets":"[ALL]"}`

 Notes:

-- The targets accept a comma seperated list of player names in a single string, i.e. `"Player1,Player2, Player3  "`.
+- The targets accept a comma separated list of player names in a single string, i.e. `"Player1,player2, Player3  "`.
 Any leading or trailing spaces from player names will be removed.
 The player names case must match the Facotrio username exactly.
 - The distribution logic is a bit convoluted, but works as per:
-    - All targets online have all thier inventories taken.
+    - All targets online have all their inventories taken.
 Each item type has the number of source players recorded.
-    - A random number of new players to recieve each item type is worked out.
+    - A random number of new players to receive each item type is worked out.
 This is based on the number of source players for that item type, with a +/- random value based on the greatest between the destinationPlayersMinimumVariance setting and the destinationPlayersVarianceFactor setting.
 This allows a minimum variation to be enforced even when very small player targets are online.
 The final value of new players for the items to be split across will never be less than 1 or greater than all of the online target players.
-    - The number of each item each selected player will recieve is a random perportion of the total.
+    - The number of each item each selected player will receive is a random proportion of the total.
 This is controlled by the recipientItemMinToMaxRatio setting.
-This setting defines the minimum to maximum ratio between 2 players, i.e. setting of 4 means a player recieveing the maximum number can recieve up to 4 times as many as a player recieveing the minimum.
-This setting's implimentation isn't quite exact and should be viewed as a rought guide.
+This setting defines the minimum to maximum ratio between 2 players, i.e. setting of 4 means a player receiving the maximum number can receive up to 4 times as many as a player receiving the minimum.
+This setting's implementation isn't quite exact and should be viewed as a rough guide.
-    - Any items that can't be fitted in to the intended destination player will be given to another online targetted player if possible.
+    - Any items that can't be fitted into the intended destination player will be given to another online targeted player if possible.
 This will affect the item quantity balance between players and the appearance of how many destination players were selected.
-If it isn't possible to give the items to any online targetted player then they will be dropped on the floor at a targetted players feet.
+If it isn't possible to give the items to any online targeted player then they will be dropped on the floor at the targeted players’ feet.
 This situation can occur as items are taken from player's extra inventories like trash, but returned to the player using Factorio default item assignment logic.
 Player's various inventories can also have filtering on their slots, thus further reducing the room for random items to fit in.
 - Players are given items using Factorios default item assignment logic.
-This will mean that equipment will be loaded based on the random order it is recieved and any auto trashing, etc will happen based on Factorio's default behaviour.
+This will mean that equipment will be loaded based on the random order it is received.
+Any auto trashing will happen after all the items have tried to be distributed, just like if you try to mine an auto trashed item, but your inventory is already full.